For Industry

 You will need to make sure that:

-Sufficient time has been allowed for product testing, including the specified 3,600-hour combined luminous flux maintenance and endurance test (more information on technical requirements below).
+- sufficient time has been allowed for product testing, including the specified 3,600 hour combined luminous flux maintenance and endurance test.
+Testing does not need to be repeated if you completed testing under EU 2019/2020 for European Union registration.

 If your model is in scope and cannot meet the requirements in the determination, you cannot offer it for sale or supply on or after the commencement date.

-Registering a model is easy if you refer to our step by step approach.
+Registering a model or a family of models is easy if you refer to our step-by-step approach.
 See Register a product for more information.

-With hundreds of LED lamp models to register, make sure that you don’t duplicate registrations.
+With hundreds of LED lamp models expected to be registered, make sure you don’t duplicate registrations.
 Check your account for duplicate registrations or use the Energy Rating Registration Database.

 Registrations are valid for 5 years from the commencement date.
-You can register models before the commencement date using the Energy Rating Product Registration system however your registration will not commence until the day that the determination commences.
+While you can register models before the commencement date using the Energy Rating Product Registration system for LED Lamps this is not likely to be available until later in 2025 as we build a smart form and information capture approach in the system that can reduce the burden for registrants.
+Formal registrations will not commence until the day that the determination commences.

 Example